 I was lucky, I passed my PICAT.
 This means I got to keep my prediction scores for the ASVAB: a 98 as an overall score and a 140 GT score (I needed a 110 for an officer packet)

 This is the general test most people are familiar with and I will go into less detail because there is tons of information out there on it.
 This is a timed, monitored, ten section test that is typically given on a computer nowadays.
 You may request a paper pencil copy but it it is a longer test and you don’t get scores immediately.
 Either way, no calculators are allowed or outside resources.

 The test isn’t terribly hard.
 I took it once in high school (mandatory for all students at my high school) If you have basic math, reading, and word knowledge you’ll score well.
 If you’re worried brush up on how to do long division and multiplication as it is essential to answer many questions.
-Plus side to the ASVAB if you score low you can always retake it, however they will always take your most recent score.
-If it doesn’t increase your job selection or you aren’t gunning for something specific keep decent scores.

 The science, shop, electrical, etc sections help make up other scores that are randomly combined.
 The GOARMY site does a great job at explaining how the scores are combined.